dae-ne/youtube-browser-extension/README.md

 3. Register the new actions in a constructor of the new feature class (using the constructor of the `Feature` base class).
 4. Add the new feature to exports in the `features/index.ts` file.
 5. Import the new feature in the `youtube-extension.ts` and add it to the action handler.
-6. Add sending messages from the background script to the content script in the `background.ts` file (in the `updateApp` method).
+6. Add sending messages from the background script to the content script in the `background.ts` file (`handleTabUpdate` and `disableFeatures` methods).
 7. Update the `README.md` file with the new feature.